KGMats/The-Loom/docs/docs/intro.md

 ---

-## 🏆 Built for the Future, on a Solid Foundation
+## Built for the Future, on a Solid Foundation

-This project was built for the [Hackathon Name] hackathon, leveraging cutting-edge technologies to deliver a robust and scalable solution.
+This project was built for the ETH Latam hackathon, leveraging cutting-edge technologies to deliver a robust and scalable solution.

 <div style={{display: 'flex', gap: '2rem', alignItems: 'center', margin: '2rem 0'}}>
   <img src="/img/chainlink-logo.png" alt="Chainlink" height="60"/>